dekoza/mtgpl/RNA.rst

    Flying

    |mana_2|\ |mana_g|\ |mana_u|: Adapt 1.
 (If this creature has no +1/+1 counters on it, put a +1/+1 counter on it.)

+Applied Biomancy
+   Choose one or both —

+   • Target creature gets +1/+1 until end of turn.

+   • Return target creature to its owner's hand.

+Azorius Knight-Arbiter
+   Vigilance

+   Azorius Knight-Arbiter can't be blocked.

 Azorius Skyguard